carbon-language/carbon-lang/docs/design/generics/details.md

 interface, `Hashable`, and use the same implementation for that interface.
-The one difference between them is that `Song as Hashable` may be implicitly converted to `Song`, which implements interface `Printable`, and `PlayableSong as Hashable` may be implicilty converted to `PlayableSong`, which implements interface `Media`.
+The one difference between them is that `Song as Hashable` may be implicitly converted to `Song`, which implements interface `Printable`, and `PlayableSong as Hashable` may be implicitly converted to `PlayableSong`, which implements interface `Media`.
 This means that it is safe to convert between `HashMap(Song, Int) == HashMap(Song as Hashable, Int)` and `HashMap(PlayableSong, Int) == HashMap(PlayableSong as Hashable, Int)` (though